vuejs/vuex/docs/en/api.md

   - type: `Boolean`
   - default: `false`

-    Force the Vuex instance into strict mode.
+    Force the Vuex store into strict mode.
 In strict mode any mutations to Vuex state outside of mutation handlers will throw en Error.

     [Details](strict.md)

-### Instance Properties
+### Vuex.Store Instance Properties

 - **state**